Tmeister/wp-api-jwt-auth/README.md

 ### /wp-json/jwt-auth/v1/token/validate

-This is a simple helper endpoint to validate a token, you only will need to make a POST request sending the Authorization header.
+This is a simple helper endpoint to validate a token; you only will need to make a POST request sending the Authorization header.

 Valid Token Response